xyf2002/harryhanln/gfx/note/note.md

 - Compose of fixed function unit and Programmable unit
 - Vertex shadeer -> Tesselation Unit -> Geometry Shader -> Rasterizer (fixed) -> fragment shader -> Final frame

+### Rasterizer

+Perspective division: during the rasterizer, x, y, z value of the vertex was divided by w: Copying the z value to w and perspective projection can be complete.

+Rasterizer clip away every vertices whose z value is less then 1.

 ## glsl